 - Crisis Text Line: Text HOME to 741741

 Affirming Therapy Can Help

 Some of the most common mental health challenges among people who identify as LGBTQIA+ are anxiety disorders, major depressive disorders, and substance use disorders.
-A review of 106 meta studies found that cognitive behavioral therapy (CBT) can be effective for addressing the symptoms of these disorders.
-During CBT sessions, therapists help clients identify inaccurate beliefs about the world, themselves, and/or their future and reshape them to target maladaptive emotional and behavioral responses.
+A six-week therapist-guided online intervention for anxiety and depression was effective in reducing symptoms for the 46 participants.
+A greater reduction in symptoms was observed in the online-delivered treatment recipient group as compared to the control group.
+During CBT sessions, therapists help clients identify inaccurate beliefs about the world, themselves, their work life, and their future and reshape them to target maladaptive emotional and behavioral responses.

-If you prefer attending therapy sessions from the comfort of your own home, you might want to try online CBT.
-A 2017 study found that, when conducted online, CBT can be effective in addressing symptoms of anxiety disorders, obsessive-compulsive disorder, post-traumatic stress disorder, bipolar disorder, and depressive disorders.
+If are struggling to schedule an appointment with an in-person therapist, or if you prefer attending therapy sessions from the comfort of your own home, you might want to try online CBT.
 Affirmative therapy providers can incorporate CBT techniques into sessions, which is shown to be efficacious.
-If you’re interested in virtual affirming therapy, an online therapy platform like Pride Counseling can match you with a licensed, affirming provider based on your needs and preferences, and you can meet with them via phone, video call and/or online chat to address the challenges you may be facing.
+If you’re interested in virtual affirming therapy, an online therapy platform like BetterHelp can match you with a licensed, affirming provider based on your needs and preferences, and you can meet with them via phone, video call, and/or online chat to address the challenges you may be facing.

 Frequently Asked Questions (FAQs)

 An LGBTQIA+ therapist is a therapist who works in therapy from a lens that embraces the LGBTQIA+ community and specializes in working with the community to provide therapy.